energyquantified/eq-python-client/docs/userguide/terminology.md

 ## Time series

-Time series is a data series with date-times as index.
+A time series is a data series with date-times as the index.
 Time series in Energy Quantified's API has a **fixed** interval (i.e. 15-minute, hourly, daily).
 For time series with varying duration per item, see [Period series](#period-series).